How Property Management Duties are Evolving

-Are you a property owner looking to hire a property manager?
+Are you a property owner looking to hire a property manager for a rental property?

-Property management is no longer just about collecting rent, filling vacancies or handling maintenance and repairs.
+Property management and real estate management – whether you manage a commercial property or a multifamily property – is no longer just about collecting rent, filling vacancies, or handling property maintenance and repairs.
 The property manager job description and daily operations have evolved significantly over the last decade.
-In this article, we will explore how day-to-day property management responsibilities have changed over the years.
+In this article, we will explore how day-to-day property management company and/or property manager responsibilities have changed over the years.

 Collecting Rent & Security Deposits

-It’s all about the money!
-One of the main property manager duties is to collect rent and security deposits.
-Property owners and managers establish the rent level based on the market, property location, and type of residents they would like to attract.
+Rental property, and real estate management is all about the money!
+Whether you manage a commercial property or a multifamily community, one of the main property manager responsibilities and duties is to collect rent and security deposits on one or often, multiple properties.
+Property owners and managers establish the rent level based on the market, property location, and the type of potential tenants or residents they would like to attract.
 They also manage the cash flow of the property.

 Conducting Credit Checks & Background Checks